-Joel Edgerton – One of the baker’s dozen.
+Joel Edgerton – One of the baker’s dozen

-Joel Edgerton gained fame in such movies as The Great Gatsby and Exodus: Gods and Kings, but his role as Richard Loving in 2016’s Loving has really shot his star to the top.
+Joel Edgerton gained fame in movies like “The Great Gatsby” and “Exodus: Gods and Kings”, but his role as Richard Loving in 2016’s “Loving” shot him to stardom.

-Andrew Garfield – The bravest barista.
+Andrew Garfield – The bravest barista

-You may recognize him from The Social Network or watched him save lives as The Amazing Spider-Man, but he may actually have saved your morning long before that.
-Andrew Garfield, who’s nominated for “Best Actor” for his performance in Hacksaw Ridge, started out as a Starbucks barista.
+You may recognize him from “The Social Network” or watched him save lives as “The Amazing Spider-Man,” but he may actually have saved your morning long before that.
+Andrew Garfield, who was nominated last year in the Best Actor category for his performance in “Hacksaw Ridge”, started out as a Starbucks barista.
 That’s right, before he was slinging webs, he was slinging lattes and cappuccinos.

 He told Jimmy Kimmel, “I’m going to be the barista that woos them all and wins them all, or they realize after a period of months that in fact, the skinny guy is the guy to go with.”

-At least Hacksaw Ridge’s director, Mel Gibson, realized the skinny kid was the way to go.
+At least “Hacksaw Ridge”’s director, Mel Gibson, realized the skinny kid was the way to go.

-Denzel Washington – The pickup artist.
+Denzel Washington – The pickup artist

 We all know Denzel.
 We all love Denzel.
-From The Hurricane to Training Day to Man on Fire, he’s about as good as they come.
-This year, he did it again by directing and starring in a movie version of a Broadway hit called Fences.
+From “The Hurricane” to “Training Day” to “Man on Fire,” he’s about as good as they come.
+Last year, he did it again by directing and starring in a movie version of the Broadway hit “Fences”.
 In the movie, he plays a former baseball player who works as a garbage man to make ends meet.
-Now he’s nominated for “Best Actor”.

-It may have been easy for Denzel to relate to the role, because before his career change made him a household name, he spent some time riding on the back of a garbage truck as a 20-year-old.
+It may have been easy for Denzel to relate to the role because before his career change made him a household name, he spent some time riding on the back of a garbage truck as a 20-year-old.
 When Larry King asked him if shooting the 2013 film 2 Guns was hard, he responded, “I was a garbage man.
 I worked the back of the truck for 22 square blocks.
 That’s hard.
 Doing movies.
 Doing movies there is nothing that we do that’s hard.”

-Amy Adams – On a wing and a prayer.
+Amy Adams – On a wing and a prayer

 Amy Adams is no stranger to the awards shows.
-She’s been nominated for Best Actress in a Leading Role once before for American Hustle and had four nominations as a supporting actress.
-Her new film, Arrival, shows her as a linguist brought into an extraterrestrial situation to help communicate with aliens.
+She’s been nominated for Best Actress in a Leading Role once before for “American Hustle” and had four nominations as a supporting actress.
+In another film, “Arrival,” Adams is a linguist brought into an extraterrestrial situation to help communicate with aliens.

 That may not be too far of a stretch for her.
-Before she spread her wings and her acting career took off, Miss Adams was serving wings at Hooters.
+Before she spread her wings and her acting career took off, Amy was serving wings at Hooters.
 She started out as a hostess, but moved to waitress when she turned 18.
 “I waited [tables] for about a month.
 I wasn't cut out to be a waitress, and I certainly wasn't cut out to be a Hooters waitress.
 That was a short-lived ambition.”

-Annette Bening – Cooking up a new career.
+Annette Bening – Cooking up a new career

 The movie is set in southern California, where Annette started to figure her own life out.
-At just 16 years old she got SCUBA-certified and landed a job on a boat — cooking.
+At just 16 years old she got SCUBA certified and landed a job on a boat — cooking.
 Yep, she cooked eggs and grilled cheese sandwiches for scuba charters.

 Annette actually liked the job and stayed with it for a while after graduating until she started college.
 The lesson here?
 If you must be a short order cook, at least get a sea breeze and meet interesting people.

-Emma Stone – One for the dogs.
+Emma Stone – One for the dogs

-Emma Stone, the husky voiced darling of Hollywood has done it again.
-Her portrayal of Mia, an aspiring actress in the movie La La Land, has landed her the nomination for Best Actress.
+Emma Stone, the husky-voiced darling of Hollywood did it again with her portrayal of Mia, an aspiring actress in the movie “La La Land”.
+It landed her a nomination for Best Actress.

-When Emma, herself, moved to L.A. as an aspiring actress she landed a job in a bakery.
+When Emma herself moved to L.A. as an aspiring actress, she landed a job in a bakery.
 A bakery specifically for dogs.
 Yep, that’s right.
 She was baking gourmet doggie treats.
 What pooch doesn’t need a “Pup-kin Spiced Latte” or “S’mores Yappuccino?”
 She actually told Vogue magazine that she had one customer who bought dog cookies for her child because “she thought dog Oreos were healthier.”

-Luckily for Emma, she got off the bakery leash, embraced a career change and found her way into great movies like The Help, Birdman and now La La Land.
+Luckily for Emma, she got off the bakery leash, embraced a career change, and found her way into great movies like “The Help”, “Birdman”, and now “La La Land”.

 No dogs there.

-The lesson to be learned, very few people just grow up in their desired profession.
+The lesson to be learned: Very few people just grow up in their desired profession.
 Usually, they need to navigate a period of transition between childhood and reaching that goal.
-That’s when it can be tough to make ends meet and it’s time to take that job that is not so star-studded.
+That’s when it can be tough to make ends meet, and it’s time to take that job that is not so star-studded.